pavlog/sscara/README.md

 Current Status: V2 - WIP (a lot of improvements on the way)

 Details:
-* x8 or x9 gear ratio (current is 5, with x8 precision will increased in 1.6)
+* x5 gear ratio
-* Belt path will be shortened twice (no belt couplers at all, less stetch errors)
+* Belt path shortened twice
+* No belt coupliers
-* No teeth on big pulleys at all (more precision, easy to print).
+* No teeth on big pulleys (more precision, easy to print).
 * Smaller dimensions (but with the same print area).
 * A lot of improvements - more modular and service friendly
-* Z axis will be improved (at least 2 bearing for each rod and may be threaded rod, more modular way to attach - currently it is hard to upgrade without disassembly)
+* Z axis improved a lot

 History:
 * 28.07.2015 - V2 - WIP